Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - Each router side called **interface**,  should typically have a **separate subnet mask**, because they are in different networks.
 - Hosts connected to the same interface of a router will typically have
 - the same subnet mask and
-- IP addresses in the same range as the router’s interface but **NOT EXACTLY** the same!
+- IP addresses in the same range as the router’s interface but **NOT EXACTLY** the same because of Grouping/subnet

 ## Level 5: Route